About the AACSF research grant

-- Individuals who have a position above Assistant Professorship are not eligible.
+- Individuals who have a position above Associate Professorship are not eligible.

 - Please refer to Section III: B. Eligibility & Ineligibility in the full Program Announcement for additional ineligibility criteria., which are applicable to both Applicant/Fellow and the Mentor.